On this page:

 In conjunction with the Australian Taxation Office, the department has recently released further high-level statistics relating to HELP debts and repayments.

-The Australian Government is committed to protecting student tuition and is expanding the successful Tuition Protection Service (TPS) for international students on 1 January 2020 to domestic students accessing a VET Student Loan (VSL), or FEE-HELP or HECS-HELP at a private education provider.
+From 1 January 2020, the Australian Government has expanded the successful Tuition Protection Service (TPS) for international students to include similar protections for domestic students accessing a FEE‑HELP or HECS‑HELP loan at a private education provider.